-Following Barney-McNamara et al. (2021) networking in sales involves creating interdependent relationships among individuals within their smaller circles and the broader society, aiming to connect salespeople with potential prospects (Berkman, 2013).
+Following Barney-McNamara et al. (2021), networking in sales involves creating interdependent relationships among individuals, both within their immediate circles and in broader society, aiming to connect salespeople with potential prospects (Berkman, 2013).
 Technological platforms, particularly social media, play a crucial role in enabling salespeople to identify and engage with their target markets effectively.
-Social selling techniques, which integrate social media with customer relationship management (CRM) technologies, are highlighted as more efficient than traditional methods for finding and connecting with the right prospects.
-Social media not only facilitates connections with a large number of individuals and firms but also helps in leveraging existing connections to expand one’s network.
+Social selling techniques, which integrate social media with CRM technologies, are highlighted as more efficient than traditional methods for finding and connecting with the right prospects.
+Social media not only facilitate connections with a large number of individuals and firms but also help in leveraging existing connections to expand one’s network.

-Social media has elevated traditional networking skills by enabling salespeople to reach out to more contacts and deepen customer engagement (Sashi, 2012; Lacoste, 2016).
+Social media have elevated traditional networking skills by enabling salespeople to reach out to more contacts and deepen customer engagement (Lacoste, 2016; Sashi, 2012).

-Social Listening According to Barney-McNamara et al. (2021) social listening is a critical strategy in sales, transferring the traditional practice of listening to customers into the online environment to build trust.
-By monitoring social media, salespeople gain a deeper understanding of their customers and the market (e.g., Itani et al., 2017) collecting valuable information about customer habits, feedback, and needs.
+Social Listening According to Barney-McNamara et al. (2021), social listening is a critical strategy in sales, transferring the traditional practice of listening to customers into the online environment to build trust.
+By monitoring social media, salespeople gain a deeper understanding of their customers and the market (e.g., Itani et al., 2017), collecting valuable information about customer habits, feedback, and needs.
 This information is then stored in CRM systems for strategic use in sales activities, allowing salespeople to tailor content that aligns with customer expectations.

 The strategy involves not only gathering customer data to inform organizational strategy and content creation but also actively participating in conversations to stay relevant and identify key influencers (Trainor, 2012).
 This proactive approach can lead to strategic adjustments and improved service offerings.

-Self-Check-Questions
+Self-Check Questions

-What are the most important social selling activities according to Barney-McNamara et al. (2021)
+What are the most important social selling activities according to Barney-McNamara et al. (2021)?

 Personal branding, information exchange, networking, social listening